moaalseiari/linux-tkg/README.md

 ./install.sh install
 ```
 Uninstalling custom kernels installed through the script has to be done
-manually.
-The script can can help out with some useful information:
+manually. `install.sh` can can help out with some useful information:
 ```
 cd path/to/linux-tkg
 ./install.sh uninstall-help
 ```
-The script will use your current kernel's `.config` file, which will be searched for either at ``/boot/config-`uname -r`.config`` or ``/proc/config.gz`` (otherwise the script won't work as-is).
+The script will use your current kernel's `.config` file, which will be searched for either at ``/boot/config-`uname -r`.config`` or ``/proc/config.gz`` otherwise it defaults the the "vanilla" upstream `.config` file.
 It's recommended to run the script booted on your distro-provided kernel.

 #### Void Linux
 ```